AlexBAV/cppindriver/README.md

 ### The `irp_t` Wrapper Class

 WDM driver must be very careful with managing the lifetime of IRP requests objects.
-Traditionally, the driver writer has to manually is basically left with manual lifetime management.
-TODO
+Correctly handling the lifetime of IRP is hard and error-prone.

-The library defines a wrapper class `irp_t` that puts a burden of IRP lifetime management to the compiler.
+The library has a wrapper class `irp_t` (defined in `irp.h` header) that puts a large part of IRP lifetime management to the compiler.
 When the device object's dispatch routine is invoked, an r-value reference to the `irp_t` object is passed to it.
 The object must be empty at the time it is destroyed, otherwise, an assertion failure is triggered in a debug build.

-Methods that complete the request or pass it down to another driver in a chain, require you to pass an r-value reference, explicitly signaling the end of the object visibility and accessibility in the current scope.
+Methods that complete the request or pass it down to another driver in a chain require you to pass an r-value reference, explicitly signaling the end of the object visibility and accessibility in the current scope.

 ```cpp
 NTSTATUS filter_device_t::drv_dispatch_device_control(drv::irp_t &&irp) noexcept